Emperor Ruizong of Tang

 Emperor Ruizong of Tang (22 June 662 – 13 July 716), personal name Li Dan, also known at times during his life as Li Xulun, Li Lun, Wu Lun, and Wu Dan, was the fifth and ninth emperor of the Chinese Tang dynasty.
 He was the eighth son of Emperor Gaozong and the fourth son of Emperor Gaozong's second wife Empress Wu.
-He was wholly a figurehead during his first reign when he was controlled by his mother, and he was the titular and puppet ruler of the Tang Empire from 684 to 690.
+He was wholly a figurehead during his first reign (684–690), when he was controlled by his mother.
 During his second reign after his mother's death, significant power and influence was exercised by his sister Princess Taiping.